 When my husband surprised me with this gorgeous bouquet, I knew immediately that I wanted to find a unique way to preserve several of the flowers and although I'd seen the wax technique before, I had no idea how simple it really was to implement!

 In order to preserve flowers using wax, you'll need a decent source of Wax!
-This can be old dollar store
+This can be old dollar store candles, leftover Scentsy tarts that have lost their scent, or basic paraffin wax (which is what

 Next, you'll need a container in which to melt the wax, here are 3 options that work well: